 University of Utah - Department of Mathematics

-I am an Assistant Professor in the Department of Mathematics at the University of Utah University of Utah.
+I am an Assistant Professor in the Department of Mathematics at the University of Utah.
 From 2018 to 20201, I was an NSF postdoc at Stony Brook University and the University of Utah.
-In 2018, I completed my Ph.D. at the University of Michigan under the supervision of Mircea Mustaţă.Here is my CV.
+In 2018, I completed my Ph.D. at the University of Michigan under the supervision of Mircea Mustaţă.My research is partially supported by NSF grant DMS-2200690.

 Algebration geometry: birational geometry, singularities, Fano varieties, K-stability, and moduli.